 Effective clinical management of LN is highly dependent on an accurate, timely diagnosis and treatment initiation.
 While renal biopsy will likely continue to comprise the gold standard method for LN diagnosis and classification in the immediate future, biomarker testing in more easily accessible biological samples, such as urine or serum, provides a complementary method that promises potential for future diagnostic application.
 To some extent, monitoring of gross urine protein levels together with erythrocyte and leukocyte counts already are used for routine disease monitoring and analysis of treatment response.
 However, results can be difficult to interpret, and proteinuria only unreliably reflects active renal involvement (LN) (7).

 The increased predictive power of protein biomarker panels over any single biomarker has been discussed in the context of LN (18, 19).
 Our group previously reported that urinary proteins reliably distinguish between jSLE patients with active vs inactive LN, reaching an “excellent” area under the receiver operating characteristic (ROC) curve (AUC) predictive value of 0.949 (9).
 Selection of the panel components was based on previous studies testing individual urine proteins in patients with or without active LN (20-26).
 While none of the individual components reached an ‘excellent’ predictive score (defined as AUC>0.9) the combination of at least 2 of these (AGP-1 and CP) performed as a strong predictive test, demonstrating the value of urinary protein panels in LN.
 As part of the MRC MASTERPLANS Consortium, the aim of this study was to validate a urinary protein panel previously tested in jSLE (9) in adult-onset SLE cohorts and to test associations with response to treatment with rituximab.
+This study demonstrated that, while individual proteins included in the panel may perform comparably to gross proteinuria, their combination strongly associates with renal involvement in SLE, therefore promising added value as a non-invasive diagnostic test.

 Proteins tested in this study included LPGDS, transferrin, AGP-1, ceruloplasmin, MCP-1 and sVCAM-1.